Sun Xiaoguo: 2010 release

-Intervention of Central Anti-crime Supervision Team and arrest
+Intervention by the Central Anti-Organized Crime Supervision Team and arrest

 On 3 January 2019, Sun's case was transferred to the Guandu District People's Court and it was discovered that Sun was a criminal who had been sentenced to death in 1998.
 This breach of justice was conveyed to the Yunnan Provincial Party Committee.
 At this point, the case began to attract significant media attention.

-On 18 March 2019, the Guandu District People's Court arrested Sun; public security organisations investigated Sun's suspected crimes after his release from prison in April 2010, and found that Sun and his gang members had gathered to fight, opened a casino, tried to cause trouble, and falsely imprisoned others, as well as other suspected crimes.
+On 18 March 2019, the Guandu District People's Court arrested Sun and the police investigated Sun's suspected crimes after his release from prison in April 2010, and found that Sun and his gang members had gathered to fight, operated a casino, tried to cause trouble, and falsely imprisoned others, as well as other suspected crimes.

 In April 2019, after the 20th Central Anti-crime and Evil Supervision Team entered Yunnan, the case was designated as a key case for supervision.
 In May, the Office of the Leading Group of the National Anti-Crime Special Campaign also listed the case.

-On 4 June 2019, a team consisting of the National Supervisory Commission of the Central Commission for Discipline Inspection, led by the Central Political and Legal Affairs Commission, the Office of the Leading Group of the National Anti-Crime Special Commission, the Supreme People's Court, the Supreme People's Procuratorate, the Ministry of Public Security and the Ministry of Justice urged relevant departments of Yunnan Province to handle Sun's case.
+On 4 June 2019, a team consisting of the National Supervisory Commission and the Central Commission for Discipline Inspection, led by the Central Political and Legal Affairs Commission, the Office of the Leading Group of the National Anti-Crime Special Commission, the Supreme People's Court, the Supreme People's Procuratorate, the Ministry of Public Security and the Ministry of Justice urged relevant departments of Yunnan Province to handle Sun's case.

-On 26 July 2019, the Yunnan Provincial Higher People's Court declared the original trial decision on 27 September 2007, to be the result of a mistrial and announced a retrial.
-Sun was detained while he was re-tried.
+On 26 July 2019, the Yunnan Higher People's Court declared the original 2007 trial decision a mistrial and announced a retrial.
+Sun remained detained when he was re-tried.